 Here is an excellent video, which takes you through the various camera setting to get the best shots every time.

 You have a choice of remote controllers.
 With or without the 5.5 inch screen.
-The remote controller on the Phantom 4 Pro V2 is an ultra-bright 5.5 inch screen, which makes vivid colors easily visible, even in direct sunlight.
+The Phantom 4 Pro controller is an ultra-bright 5.5 inch screen, which makes vivid colors easily visible, even in direct sunlight.

 The DJI GO 4 app is built into the screen on the remote controller so a mobile device is not required.